guigrpa/storyboard/ROADMAP.md

 - [ ] Library:
     + [ ] More tests
-    + [ ] Better tests for WS Server listener
+    + [ ] Better tests for WS Server listener (currently skipped)

 - [ ] Chrome extension:
-    + [ ] Open page, open devtools, open sb pane.
-Then close and open the devtools.
-No login, no logout!
+    + [ ] Better approach for app reducer?
+Handle actions in a single place.
+See this: http://www.code-experience.com/problems-with-flux/
-    - [ ] Forget logs and (closed) stories...
+    - [ ] Periodically, go through the story tree and "forget" logs and (closed) stories...